Moscow says 50 Ukrainian drones shot down as attacks spark fires at Russian power stations

 KYIV, Ukraine — (AP) — Ukraine launched a barrage of drones across Russia overnight, the Defense Ministry in Moscow said Saturday, in attacks that appeared to target the country's energy infrastructure.

+A pregnant woman and her unborn child were also killed in shelling later Saturday, he said.

-Drones were also reportedly destroyed over the Bryansk, Kursk, Tula, Smolensk, Ryazan, Kaluga regions across Russia’s west and south, as well as in the Moscow region.
+Drones were also reportedly destroyed over the Bryansk, Kursk, Tula, Smolensk, Ryazan and Kaluga regions across Russia’s west and south, and in the Moscow region.

+Russia’s Defense Ministry said that it had shot down a Ukrainian Sukhoi Su-25 fighter jet.
+It provided no details and the claims couldn't be independently verified.

 In recent months, Russian refineries and oil terminals have become priority targets of Ukrainian drone attacks, part of stepped-up assaults on Russian territory.